VOICE OF CUSTOMER. INDUSTRY TRENDS. NETWORKING ELEVATED.

 James Brown

-President & CEO, Augustine Die and Mold
+President & CEO, Augustine Die & Mold, Inc. and Augustine Plastics, Inc.

 Company Profile